 CMPD 831.
-Clinical Treatment Planning I Term Typically Offered: Spring Only setupSearchClassSchedule.cfm)
+Clinical Treatment Planning I

 Description: Synthesis of treatment modalities for direct patient care with emphasis on collation of all pertinent facts.
 Patient management and case presentation techniques are utilized in a primary care setting.
-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm)